 Summary: The Permit Streamlining Act requires a public agency that is the lead agency for a development project to approve or disapprove that project within specified time periods.
 Current law requires a city or county that has an internet website to, among other things, make a fee estimate tool that the public can use to calculate an estimate of fees and exactions for a proposed housing development project available on its internet website.
-This bill would require a city or county with a population of 150,000 or more persons that has an internet website to make a centralized application portal available on its internet website to applicants for housing development projects, as prescribed.
+This bill would require a city or county with a population of 150,000 or more persons that has an internet website to make a centralized application portal available on its internet website for housing development projects, as prescribed.
 The bill would, notwithstanding that provision, authorize a city or county described above to make a centralized application portal available on its internet website no later than January 1, 2030, if the legislative body of the city or county, on or before January 1, 2028, takes certain action, including initiating a procurement process to make a centralized application portal available on its internet website.
+The bill would require the centralized application portal available on its internet website application portal available on its internet website.
+The bill would require the centralized application portal available on its internet application portal available on its internet website.
 The bill would require the centralized application portal to allow for tracking of the status of an application.
 (Based on 04/24/2025 text)